 - EcoCircuitos Pride Tours: this tour company is owned and run by LGBTQ locals.
 They offer a wide range of excellent tours aimed at gay travellers both in Panama City and around.
 As such, they will also be a good starting point for finding out more about the gay scene of Panama City.

 Gay bars and clubs in Panama City

-There is no gay neighbourhood in Panama City, and when we visited, there was only 1 gay club in existence.
-Everything else listed online had closed down.
-There are however a handful of gay friendly bars in the city’s old town neighbourhood, the Casco Viejo.
+There is no gay neighbourhood in Panama City, and when we visited, only a handful of gay clubs and several gay friendly bars in the city’s old town neighbourhood, the Casco Viejo:

 - XS Club Bar: when we visited in October 2017, this was the only official gay club in Panama City.
 Sadly it’s in a rough area, so we advise taking an Uber there and back.
 The doormen are very rude and will dismiss you if you don’t have your original passport or ID, so remember to bring this with you.
 XS is open Thursday to Sunday until 3am.
 It is located at in the Tumba Muerto neighbourhood on Via José Ricardo Alfaro, Avenida Juan Pablo II, behind Antiguo Depósito and in front of the SIGLO XXI shopping centre.

 - Gato Blanco Rooftop Bar: we love the cocktails and cool vibe at Gato Blanco.
 It’s a gay friendly bar in Casco Viejo and a popular hangout with LGBTQ locals we met in the city.
 The bar staff are also super cute.
 When we went on a Friday evening, they had a live DJ playing some of the best Latino pop hits.
 Gato Blanco is open everyday until 3am and is the rooftop lounge of the Hotel Gatto Blanco.